Strichartz and local smoothing estimates for the fractional Schr\"odinger equations over fractal time: introduction

 \begin{thm} Let $\alpha\in (0,1]$, $\gamma\in \mathbb R_{>0} \setminus \{1\}$, and $2\le q,r \leq \infty$ with $(d/\alpha, q,r)\neq (2 ,2,\infty)$.
 Suppose that $\mu$ has bounded support and satisfies \eqref{alpha-dim}.
 Then, we have \Be \| U^\gamma_t f\|_{L_t^q( \mathrm{d}\mu ; L_x^r)} \le C\langle \mu\rangle_\alpha^\frac1q\|f\|_{H^s}\Ee provided that \eqref{con-ad} holds and

 \end{thm}

 It is unsurprising that Theorems \ref{thm_main} and \ref{cor_main} are formulated under the same hypothesis \eqref{con-ad}.
-Indeed, if $\mu$ possesses stronger regularity property, for example, if $\mu$ is an Ahlfors–David $\alpha$-regular measure, then \eqref{alpha-dim} already implies that $\supp\mu$ has bounded $\alpha$-Assouad characteristic.
+Indeed, if $\mu$ possesses stronger regularity property, for example, if $\mu$ is an Ahlfors–David $\alpha$-regular measure, then in particular \eqref{alpha-dim} holds and this already implies that $\supp\mu$ has bounded $\alpha$-Assouad characteristic.
 This can be shown by an elementary argument.
 Since the measures $\mu$ in Theorem \ref{cor_main} may be of this type, we obtain \eqref{f-stri} for $E=\supp\mu$ under the same condition \eqref{con-ad}.

 The following theorem is a homogeneous version of Theorem \ref{cor_main}, where $\supp \mu$ is not assumed to be bounded.